BertrandCaron/jhove/WAVE-hul-Messages.md

 > Data chunk appears before Format chunk

 ### Details
-A Data chunk was found before any Format chunks.
-Data chunks should only appear after the Format chunks that specify how to interpret them.
+A Data chunk was found before a Format chunk.
+Data chunks should only appear after the Format chunk that specifies how to interpret them.

 * Type: ErrorMessage
 * Source location: [WaveModule.java L771](https://github.com/openpreserve/jhove/blob/rel/jhove-1.20/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/WaveModule.java#L771)
 * Examples: [1](https://github.com/openpreserve/jhove/blob/v1.22.1/test-root/corpora/errors/modules/WAVE-hul/wf-pcm-44khz-8bit-mono-data-chunk-before-fmt.wav)

 ### Impact
-Needs review
+Software expecting the Format and Data chunks to be in the correct order can fail to open or render the file.

 ### Remediation
-Needs review
+If both Format and Data chunks still exist in the file, they could be reordered manually, with some effort, into the correct order.
+Care would need to be taken to ensure any offset information stored in other chunks is not invalidated by the move.
+This may be impossible if there exist proprietary or unknown chunks in the file whose functions also need to be preserved but which can't be verified or updated due to a lack of knowledge about their content or format.
+For that reason this option may only be feasible for relatively simple Wave files.

 ## WAVE-HUL-26